19 Small-Town Summer Rodeos in Alberta

 Price: Adult rodeo tickets from $22; all access pass $140.

-This year's Guy Weadick Days Wild West Rodeo is a celebration of Canada 150 and rodeo roots.
-This year, the event includes the pro rodeo, a cabaret with Trevor Panczak, chuckwagon racing and a rodeo dance.
-The rodeo also features the third annual Guy Weadick Days Market, with vendors selling everything from baked treats to farm equipment.
+The Guy Weadick Days Wild West Rodeo is named for the famous rodeo legend who had deep connection with the Calgary Stampede and lived in High River.
+The event includes the pro rodeo, a cabaret, chuckwagon racing and a rodeo dance.
+The rodeo also features the Guy Weadick Days Market, with vendors selling everything from baked treats to farm equipment.

 High River Agricultural Society Rodeo Grounds, 403-652-7349, highriverag.com

 Date: June 22 to 24, 2018

 Price: Adult day pass $20; adult weekend pass $65.